education.vic.gov.au

 Submitting an application

-The Camps, Sports and Excursions Fund (CSEF) system is open for schools to enter applications from 29 January 2024.
-Parents/carers wishing to apply for CSEF payments for 2024 must submit their application form to the relevant school before 28 June 2024.
+The Camps, Sports and Excursions Fund (CSEF) system is open for schools to enter applications from 28 January 2025.
+Parents/carers wishing to apply for CSEF payments for 2025 must submit their application form to the relevant school before 4 July 2025.

 However, a parent/carer will only be required to submit an application form to the school in the following circumstances:

-• circumstances have changed – for example, there has been a change in the care arrangement of the student, a change of name or CRN, or a new sibling has started at the school and the parent/carer wishes to apply for the CSEF payment for the new sibling also.
+• circumstances have changed – for example, there has been a change in the care arrangement of the student, a change of name or CRN, or a new sibling has started at the school and the parent/carer wishes to apply for the CSEF payment for the new sibling also

 Where a parent/carer is not required to submit a new application, schools can rollover/copy the previous year’s application on the CSEF system to the current school year.
+Please note this is a manual process that needs to be completed by the school’s CSEF Administrator every year.
+The system will not rollover the applications automatically.

 CSEF applications may be audited by the department.